Mahant Swami Maharaj: Presidency

 Pramukh Swami Maharaj had known that Mahant Swami would be his successor when the latter received initiation in 1957.
 On 20 July 2012, in the presence of senior swamis in Ahmedabad, Pramukh Swami Maharaj formally declared that Mahant Swami Maharaj would be his spiritual successor after his death and wrote a letter in his own handwriting to this effect.
 On 13 August 2016, he became the sixth spiritual successor in Swaminarayan's lineage of Gunatit gurus.
 In 2020, he wrote Satsang Diksha, a book where he describes a path which he believes will give its followers Moksha.

 Honours

-In 2017, he was presented with the key to the city by the mayors of various cities, including Toronto, Canada, Lilburn, Georgia, Irving, Texas, and Chicago, Illinois.
+In 2017, he was presented with the key to the city by the mayors of various cities, including Toronto, Canada, and Lilburn, Georgia, Irving, Texas, and Chicago, Illinois in the US.